YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A useful consultation should review photos, donor area, hair loss pattern, age, medical history, medication use, expectations, and whether the patient is truly a candidate.
 It should not be a template message that gives a high graft number to secure a booking.

-At Diamond Hair Clinic, the online consultation is free.
-The purpose is to help the patient understand whether surgery is suitable before travel or payment pressure begins.
+The online consultation is free.
+Its purpose is to help the patient understand whether surgery is suitable before travel or payment pressure begins.

 How should you calculate whether a price is fair?